 2022

-Hired CEO, VP Operations & Engineering, and Established Board.
-Engaged Expert Capabilities – Engineering [relevant medical device experience] & Scientific & Clinical Advisory Board.
+Hired CEO, VP Operations & Engineering, and Established Board of Directors.
+Engaged Expert Capabilities – Engineering [relevant medical device experience] and Scientific & Clinical Advisory Board.
 Commenced Series A financing.

-Closed Series A financing, $6M, February 2024 to advance value creating milestones: Optimize aproxim8™ device for manufacturability and ergonomics in preparation for Limited Use – Release in Humans in U.S.
+Closed Series A financing, $6M, to advance value creating milestones: Optimize aproxim8™ device for manufacturability and ergonomics in preparation for Limited Release- First in Human Use.
+Confirm product/market fit for target use case/procedure.
+Select and engage contract manufacturing partners.

 Team